clab/dynet/swig/README.md

 [100%] Built target dynet_swig
 ```

-This command will run SWIG to generate a dynamic library file and JNI
+This command runs SWIG to generate a dynamic library file and JNI
 bindings, then runs `sbt assembly` to produce an "uberjar" containing
 both the Dynet bindings and the Scala helpers.
 It outputs three
 artifacts in the `build/swig` directory: `dynet_swigJNI.jar`,